 - How long do you need to run heaters for campervans before switching them off?

 - What options do you definitely need?
-We would recommend a safety cut-off as a must have.
+A safety cut-off is a must have.

 - How many BTU’s does the heater put out?